fhildeb/evm-dev-bootcamp/README.md

 # evm-dev-bootcamp

-Udemy Ethereum Blockchain Developer Course that was successfully completedtook in 2021.
+Content-rich 60h+ [Ethereum Blockchain Developer](https://www.udemy.com/course/blockchain-developer/) Course from Ravinder Deol, Thomas Wiesner, and Haseeb Chaudhry on Udemy that was successfully completed in 2021.

 ## Contents